 Remind them again how proud you are of them, regardless of what happens.
 Help them put things into perspective, and encourage them to enjoy their senior year to the fullest.
 Then, take your own advice.
 A year from now your child will be off at college, so this is your chance to spend quality time with your family.
 Enjoy it.

 We hope that this college planning checklist makes the application process a little easier for you and your child.
-If your family has any questions whatsoever along the way, don’t hesitate to reach out to admissions offices (including UIUC) directly.
+If your family has any questions whatsoever along the way, don’t hesitate to reach out to admissions offices (including Illinois) directly.
 Our counselors are always here to help!